misha2956/lab1_z3/README.md

-# lab1 z2
+# lab1 z3

-This project is created to validate a board
+This project is created to compute square sides